|Funding Category||Applications Due||Awards|

 Medical Alumni Loyalty Fund Global Enrichment Fellowship

 With more and more students interested in global health, the Loyalty Fund through generous donations from UNC medical alumni is providing $6,000 for three annual financial fellowships for first year students to undertake a global health elective.
 Each year, three outstanding first year UNC medical students will be selected as Medical Alumni Loyalty Fund Global Enrichment Fellows.
 Fellows will be funded to pursue a global health elective in the summer before starting second year.
 Applicants design and plan an activity that allows them to experience or investigate an aspect of global health that positively and directly influences the health of people in the region they are studying.
 Preference will be given to students who have had limited opportunities for international travel previously.
 Language ability in the intended country of experience will also be an important factor in selection.
 The Fellowship Selection Committee reviews the applications and selects the awardees.
-The Medical Alumni Loyalty Fund Global Enrichment Fellowship awardees will receive $2,000 each towards the cost of travel and expenses. (scroll down for link to application)
+The Medical Alumni Loyalty Fund Global Enrichment Fellowship awardees will receive a minimum of $1,000 each towards the cost of travel and expenses. (scroll down for link to application)

 Jeffrey L. Houpt MD Loyalty Fund Global Enrichment Fellowship